-Check traffic in all directions.

-Keep both hands on the steering wheel during the turn.

-Keep checking your mirror to make sure the vehicle does not hit anything on the inside of the turn

-Vehicle should not move into oncoming traffic.

-Vehicle should finish turn in correct lane.
+- Check traffic in all directions. - Keep both hands on the steering wheel during the turn. - Keep checking your mirror to make sure the vehicle does not hit anything on the inside of the turn. - Vehicle should not turn into oncoming traffic and yield to pedestrians and other traffic. - Vehicle should turn in correct lane, not wide or short.
+Do not go over or rub the curb or cause other traffic to back up.